seebi/rdf.sh/README.md

 * headn -- curls only the http header
 * list  -- list resources which start with the given URI
 * ns    -- curls the namespace from prefix.cc
+* nscollect  -- collects prefix declarations of a list of ttl/n3 files
+* nsdist     -- distributes prefix declarations from one file to a list of other ttl/n3 files
 * split -- split an RDF file into pieces of max X triple and -optional- run a command on each part

 ### namespace lookup (`ns`)